o3project/mlo-gui/README.md

 - CPU architecture: x86 or x64
 - Memory: 3GB or more
 - HDD space: 1GB or more.
-- Operation system: Windows 7 or 8.1
+- Operating system: Windows 7 or 8.1

 Preparing runtime environment